opennars/opennars/README.md

 Later Joe Geldart started the nars_java.geldart/ version of NARS, which contains many good ideas (many of which are accepted into 1.5), but it isn't fully consistent with Pei's plan, especially about the new layers (7,8,9), so Pei didn't continue on that code base.

+Jean-Marc Vanel continued work on this roadmap, mainly in GUI and software engineering tasks contributing a non-regression test suite and separating NARS into Core and GUI modules.

 Source Code status